 To add items to collections, you must first create the collection.
-See Managing Items 2.0 to read more about associating an item with a collection.
+See the Items documentation to read more about associating an item with a collection.

 Note that an item may only belong to one collection a time.
 You may switch an item from one collection to another at any time.

 Items can only be added to a collection from the Item's edit page or the browse items page. - From the item edit page, use the dropdown menu on the right hand side, under the Save Changes button, to select a collection. - From the Browse Items page, you can use the batch edit option to add multiple items to a collection, again using a dropdown menu to select the existing collection.